Chiang Mai - Still an Expat Favorite...

 If you love the outdoors, there are several national parks within easy driving distance.
 Take a drive along one of the many scenic country roads or cool off in a cascading mountain stream.
 The highest mountain in Thailand is a short drive away and offers spectacular vistas of the jungles and valleys below.

-With its many colorful annual festivals, spectacular scenery and inexpensive cost of living, Chiang Mai could be the ideal retirement destination you are looking for.
+With its many colorful annual festivals, spectacular scenery, and inexpensive cost of living, Chiang Mai could be the ideal retirement destination you are looking for.

 Lifestyle in Chiang Mai, Thailand

 Live in the center of the city and enjoy all it has to offer.
 You can shop at the local markets and pick up fresh fruits and veggies for bargain prices.
-Markets throughout the city offer hand-made clothing, furniture and day-to-day items for a fraction of what you would pay at home.
+Markets throughout the city offer hand-made clothing, furniture, and day-to-day items for a fraction of what you would pay at home.

 When the sun goes down, there is no shortage of places to gather with friends.
 Dine at one of the hundreds of wonderful restaurants or sit back and relax at one of the live music venues in the city.
-Pick up a tasty dish from one of the hundreds of street vendors for as little as a dollar and visit with neighbors in one of the many outdoor dining areas.
+Pick up a tasty dish from one of the hundreds of street vendors for as little as a $1.50 and visit with neighbors in one of the many outdoor dining areas.

-Climate In Chiang Mai, Thailand
+Climate in Chiang Mai, Thailand

 Although air conditioning is the norm for most condos, heating is unheard of for the most part.
 Winter nighttime temperatures are much cooler than points further south.
 Lows can dip below 60 F and sometimes even into the 40s.
-The record low for January is 33 F so be prepared!
+The record low for January is 33 F so be prepared.

 As spring arrives, daytime temperatures increase to a maximum in April, when they can squeeze past 100 F on a regular basis.
-Fortunately, the world-famous Songkran festival also arrives at the beginning of the month that gives everyone the opportunity to be cooled down by the copious amounts of water being thrown about for several days.
+Fortunately, the world-famous Songkran festival also arrives at the beginning of the month that gives everyone the opportunity to be cooled down by the copious amounts of water splashed about for several days.

-Residents look forward to the arrival of the monsoon season sometime in April or May– a relief from the excessive heat and humidity of the past few months.
+Residents look forward to the arrival of the monsoon season sometime in April or May—a relief from the excessive heat and humidity of the past few months.
 During a normal year, rainfall increases monthly until it reaches a maximum in August or September.
 But continuous rainfall and perpetual gray days are unusual.
 More typically, towering storm clouds build during the heat of the day and burst into torrential sporadic downpours late in the afternoon, which can last anywhere from a few minutes to an hour.
 It is unusual not to be able to get out and about at some point during the day.

 By November, the rainy days begin to diminish and the annual cycle begins again as the climate becomes cooler and drier.